Vretinger/RPSLS-Showdown/README.md

 - **Customizable Settings**: Enable users to adjust game parameters such as difficulty level and game duration.
 - **Leaderboard**: Implement a feature to track high scores and display them on the main menu.

+## Deployment Procedure
+To deploy the web application, follow these steps:

+### Cloning the Repository
+1. Navigate to the repository's main page on GitHub.
+2. Click on the "Code" button.
+3. Copy the repository URL.
+4. Open a terminal and run `git clone [repository URL]`.

+### Forking the Repository
+1. Navigate to the repository's main page on GitHub.
+2. Click on the "Fork" button at the top right corner of the page.
+3. Follow the prompts to fork the repository to your GitHub account.

+### Running Locally
+1. Clone the repository to your local machine.
+2. Ensure you have a modern web browser installed.
+3. Open the `index.html` file in your web browser.
+4. Start playing and enjoy the game!

 ## Testing

 The game has undergone extensive testing to ensure functionality across different browsers and devices.